allegheny-computer-science-101-f2020/activity5/README.md

 thus ensuring that they are not otherwise overwritten during the completion of the assignment.

-If you are using a Windows machine, you may need to use the following command.
+If you are using a Windows machine, you should use the following command, replacing "user" with the username of your machine.

 ```bash
 docker run -it --rm --name dockagator -v "%cd%":/project -v "C:\Users\user/.dockagator":/root/.local/share gatoreducator/dockagator /bin/bash